2000 British Touring Car Championship: Class B

-Season review
+Season summary

-The Prodrive Ford Mondeo’s would prove to be the class of the season, and it would be their three drivers who would battle for the championship.
+The Prodrive Ford Mondeo's would prove to be the class of the season, and it would be their three drivers who would battle for the championship.

 Alain Menu had been the favourite going into the year, but despite being arguably the best all-rounder out of the trio, a handful of non-finishes meant he entered the final race of the year behind Anthony Reid in points.

-Reid had had a somewhat quiet season, taking until round seventeen to win a race and only winning two all season.
-But he was easily the most consistent of the three and it allowed him to lead the points going into the final race.
-The Scot was doing all that he needed in the finale and looked to be on course for the title, until a collision with Vincent Radermecker on the penultimate lap put him out of the race and handed the crown to his colleague Menu.
+Reid's season was based mostly on consistency, taking until round seventeen to win a race and only winning two all season, but he still led the championship going into the final race of the year.
+The Scot was doing all that he needed in the finale and looked to be on course for the title, until a collision with Vincent Radermecker on the penultimate lap put him out of the race and handed the crown to Menu.

 Team newcomer Rickard Rydell also went to Silverstone with a chance of the title.
 The Swede claimed a season-best nine pole positions throughout the year, but a number of retirements, both crashes and mechanical, would ultimately prove to be his downfall.
 Indeed, it would be a car problem which would deny him a chance of competing with his teammates in the final race, as a water leak left him unable to take the start.